William Chauncey Kibbe

-William Chauncey Kibbe (1822–1904) was a California pioneer and the third Adjutant General of California.
-He oversaw the California Militia from its beginnings through most of the American Civil War.
+William Chauncey Kibbe (c.
+1822–1904) was a California pioneer and the third Adjutant General of California who oversaw the California Militia from its beginnings through most of the American Civil War.

 Early life

-William C. Kibbe was born in Illinois in 1822.
+William C. Kibbe was born in Illinois in about 1822.
 He moved to New York City as a young man, teaching school in Brooklyn.
 He rose to become Principal of Public School #19.
 When news of the California Gold Rush came he went to California to seek his fortune as a miner.
 With no success in the mines he turned to politics.